Skip to main content

 Removing credentials

-To permanently delete credentials from Deck Vault, terminate the connection:
+To permanently delete credentials from Deck Vault, delete the credential:

 This permanently and irreversibly removes the credentials from Deck Vault.
-The connection object and its task runs remain queryable, but no new tasks can be executed against it.
-If the user needs to reconnect, create a new connection.
+The credential transitions to deleted status.
+The credential object and its task runs remain queryable, but no new tasks can use it.
+If the user needs access again, create a new credential.

 Choosing an approach